-Giving of yourself to nurture your family or your community is empowering.
+Giving yourself to nurture your family or your community is empowering.

-I want my daughters to know that having a fulfilling career, even if it doesn’t mean a huge salary or an impressive title is empowering.
+I want my daughters to know that having a fulfilling career is empowering, even if it doesn’t mean a huge salary or an impressive title.

 I want them to know that celebrating the gifts and talents of other people is empowering.

-I want my daughters to know that knowledge–not just of figures and data and bottom lines–but of literature and art and music and ideas–is empowering.
+I want my daughters to know that knowledge — not just of figures and data and bottom lines — but of literature, art, music, and ideas — is empowering.

 I want my girls to know that being empowered doesn’t mean doing whatever they want, it means having the freedom and the strength to do what is right.